IvanSchulz/SolidCP/SolidCP/Sources/Tools/SolidCP-Configuration-Tool/SolidCP-Configuration-ReadMe.txt

-If you are planning on running Enterprise Services (such as Exchange or SharePoint) you will need to have Domain Controllers setup and configured for your SolidCP deployment.
+If you are planning on running Enterprise Services (such as Exchange or SharePoint) you will need to have Domain Controllers setup and configured for your FuseCP deployment.

 If you plan on adding Enterprise Services at a later date we would recommend setting up your Domain Controllers now as